cfengine/documentation/guide/installation-and-configuration/general-installation/installation-enterprise.markdown

 ## Policy Server Requirements

-Please note that the resource requirements below are meant as minimum guidelines and have been obtained with syntethic testing, and it is always better to leave some headroom if intermittent bottlenecks should occur.
+Please note that the resource requirements below are meant as minimum guidelines and have been obtained with synthetic testing, and it is always better to leave some headroom if intermittent bottlenecks should occur.
 The key drivers for the vertical scalability of the Policy Servers are 1) the number of agents bootstrapped and 2) the